What Is Dynamic Stretching?

 How can physical therapy help?

 Dynamic stretching can be an important component of a proper warm-up to enhance your physical performance during the activity.
+If you’re comparing occupational vs physical therapy, physical therapy has many benefits here.
 These stretches help increase blood flow and improve muscle extensibility.
 They can also decrease joint stiffness, decrease soreness during and after working out, and help decrease injury risk.
 A physical therapist is well-versed in all the different ways you can incorporate dynamic stretching into your routine.
 They will help you craft, design, and implement a routine that is perfect for you.
 A physical therapist will not only be able to explain how and when dynamic stretching would be a useful adjunct to your warm-up or recovery plan, but will also be able to educate you on other recovery tactics, such as ice bath benefits, that are tailored to you, your personal limitations, or pains, and your goals for fitness, health, and wellness.
 Reach out to your physical therapist to learn more about how to maximize your recovery and reach your goals.
 Find a clinic near you and get in touch with us today!

 Article By: Anne Diaz-Arrastia, PT, DPT, OCS